Predicting Training Re-evaluation Curves Enables Effective Data Curriculums¶

 Key Findings¶

-- Explains Llama-3 405B's failure: The annealing phase involved only 3 optimization steps with a near-zero LR, making the EMA coefficient essentially zero.
+- Explaining Llama-3 405B Failure: The annealing phase had only 3 optimization steps with an LR near zero, meaning the EMA coefficient was effectively zero.

-- MoE experts reduce effective TPP: This leads to stronger memorization; TREC analysis can guide data strategies for MoE models.
+- MoE Experts = Reduced Effective TPP: Leading to stronger memorization; TREC analysis can guide data strategies for MoE.

 Highlights & Insights¶

-- TREC is a minimal yet profound diagnostic tool: Simply re-evaluating training data with the final model suffices to reveal the temporal structure of data influence.
+- TREC is a minimalist yet profound diagnostic tool: Re-evaluating training data with the final model reveals the temporal structure of data influence.

-- Solid theoretical foundation: The power-law predictive model is grounded in clear theoretical motivation (minimizer drift on a quadratic loss surface) and validated at scales from 111M to 3.9B.
+- Solid Theoretical Foundation: The power-law prediction model has a clear theoretical motivation (minimizer drift on quadratic loss surfaces) and has been validated from 111M to 3.9B scales.

-- High practical value: Provides practitioners with a method for determining optimal data ordering without expensive ablation experiments.
+- High Practical Value: Provides practitioners with a method to determine optimal data arrangement without expensive ablation experiments.

-- Natural integration with existing work: Successfully explains data strategy choices in published training recipes such as OLMo-2, Feng et al., and Pangu-Ultra.
+- Natural Integration with Prior Work: Successfully explains data strategy choices in published training schemes like OLMo-2, Feng et al., and Pangu-Ultra.

-- Direct guidance for CPT/SFT scenarios: TREC prediction applies not only to pretraining but also to continual pretraining (CPT).
+- Direct Guidance for CPT/SFT: TREC prediction applies not only to pre-training but also to the continued pre-training (CPT) stage.

 Limitations & Future Work¶

-- Optimizer scope: The predictive model is designed specifically for AdamW; extending it to non-EMA optimizers such as Adagrad, Adafactor, and SGD remains an open problem.
+- Optimizer Scope: The prediction model is designed for AdamW; extending to non-EMA optimizers like Adagrad, Adafactor, or SGD remains an open question.

-- No systematic analysis of data type differences: Differences in TREC across factual vs. reasoning-oriented, or instruction vs. narrative content, have not been studied.
+- No Systematic Analysis of Data Types: Differences in TREC for factual vs. reasoning or instruction vs. narrative content are not analyzed.

-- Anomalous behavior at high learning rates: In the 3.9B CPT experiments, \(\eta = 0.015\) produced the deepest TREC trough but the worst validation performance; the underlying mechanism is unclear.
+- Anomalous Behavior at High Learning Rates: In 3.9B CPT, \(\eta=0.015\) produced the deepest TREC valley but the worst validation performance; the mechanism is unclear.

 Related Work & Insights¶

-- Complementary to AdEMAMix (Pagliardini et al., 2024): The latter designs a slow-forgetting optimizer, whereas this paper exploits the forgetting structure to guide data placement.
+- Complementary to AdEMAMix (Pagliardini et al., 2024): While AdEMAMix designs slow-forgetting optimizers, ours leverages the forgetting structure to guide data placement.

-- Provides a complementary perspective to Scaling Collapse (Qiu et al., 2025): Both use normalized compute/training progress, but pursue different objectives.
+- Complementary Perspective to Scaling Collapse (Qiu et al., 2025): Both use normalized compute/training progress, but with different objectives.

 Rating¶

-- Novelty: ⭐⭐⭐⭐⭐ (TREC is a novel and elegant concept that perfectly bridges theory and practice)
+- Novelty: ⭐⭐⭐⭐⭐ (TREC concept is novel, elegant, and perfectly bridges theory and practice)

 - Experimental Thoroughness: ⭐⭐⭐⭐⭐ (600+ TRECs, 111M to 3.9B, multiple schedules and hyperparameters)

-- Writing Quality: ⭐⭐⭐⭐⭐ (Clear logic, progressive exposition, polished figures)
+- Writing Quality: ⭐⭐⭐⭐⭐ (Clear logic, sequential progression, excellent visualizations)